What is Government Deficit?

 |Revenue deficit = Revenue expenditure – Revenue Receipts|

 This deficit only incorporates current income and current expenses.
-A high degree of deficit symbolizes that the government should reduce its expends.
+A high degree of deficit symbolises that the government should reduce its expends.
 The government may raise its revenue receipts by rising income tax.
-Disinvestment is selling off assets is another corrective measure to minimize revenue deficit.
+Disinvestment is selling off assets is another corrective measure to minimise revenue deficit.

 What is Fiscal Deficit?

-Fiscal deficit is the distinction between the government’s total expend and its total receipts and this excludes borrowing.
+Fiscal deficit is the distinction between the government’s total expenditure and its total receipts, and this excludes borrowing.